High Piotroski Scores in Magic Formula Investing

 Piotroski's method is very simple.
-A stock is scored by 9 different criteria that measure the company's performance between the past 2 years.
-The stock gets a "1" for each test it passes, and a "0" for each test it does not.
+A stock is scored by 9 different, and very simple, criteria that measure the company's performance between the past 2 years.
+The stock gets a '1' for each test it passes, and a '0' for each test it does not.
+If both years show identical values, a '0.5' can be awarded.
 At the end, all of the scores are added up to come up with the Piotroski score.
-In this scale, a "9" is a perfect score, passing all tests.
-"8" is also an excellent score worthy of consideration.
+In this scale, a '9' is a perfect score, passing all tests.
+'8' (and '8.5') are excellent scores worthy of consideration.
 Back-testing has found that choosing stocks with low valuations and Piotroski scores of 8 or 9 vastly outperforms the market.

 The 9 tests are: